tytydraco/yessleep/out/Who_goes_there_.md

 I felt worry wash over me like waterfall, I locked the window and I turned on the lights,then I grabbed my bedroom door and pushed the door open,I was hit again with a sharp feeling in my gut,I felt like I was supposed to do something,then I went into the hallway,I turned on the lights there too and i went forward until I was on the start of the staircase,i watched the dark staircase for about 5 seconds,i could clearly see the end of the staircase and the hallway and the front door,but just in case i spoke a bit loudly "who goes there?".

-I recieved no reply,no-one was in my home.
+I received no reply,no one was in my home.

 I went down the staircase and I quickly flicked the switch for lights, then I turned to my right and I went to my dark kitchen,I flicked the switch for light and went towards the fridge,as my hand gripped the handle I looked towards the clock which read 2:57 am.

-I got alarmed a little but I remembered that today was Saturday, a wave of relief washed over me because I didn't have to do any work.
+I got alarmed a little, but I remembered that today was Saturday, a wave of relief washed over me because I didn't have to do any work.

-I opened the fridge and quickly made a sandwich so I could eat, as I was making the sandwich I looked through the kitchen window and stared at the forest, then I resumed making the sandwich.
+I opened the fridge and quickly made a sandwich so I could eat.

+As I was making the sandwich I looked through the kitchen window and stared at the forest, then I resumed making the sandwich.

 After I had made the sandwich,I decided I would quickly eat my food in the kitchen, while I was eating my sandwich I felt as if I needed to do something,and I stopped eating to check if i could hear anything,like footsteps.